andygw/rails-yelp-mvp/README.md

 # README

-A simple Yelp clone, with restaurants and reviews
+A two-model Rails app with restaurants and anonymous reviews.